pranjalnadhani/nethome-docs/02_authentication.md

 #### Developer registration

+To be able to access some of the high authority API features, you would need a developer account.
+Also, a developer account is necessary for participating in the competition.
+Thus, to get an account, follow these steps:

-1. Go to [the event registration page](https://www.thecollegefever.com/) and register yourself.
+1. Go to [the event registration page](https://www.thecollegefever.com/events/hacking-the-iot) and register yourself.

 2. Post registration, your account would be activated within 24 hours.
 You will get an email with your registration details once your account is activated.